dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 1. Can toric code be defined only on a square lattice?
 No, in principle we can define toric code on any lattice.
 See e.g., <a href="#references">[Simon (2020) Chp.
 25.5]</a>.
 2. Can toric code be defined in the systems beyond 2D?
 Yes, in particular a 4D toric code is model particularly interesting from the perspective of error correction since it might act as a self-correcting quantum memory[^10].
 REFERENCE
 3. Can toric code be defined for system other than qubits?
 Yes, for $N$ level system we have $$Z_N$$ toric code generalization; which we can further extend to more general groups in so-called a Kitaev double model (possibly possessing non-Abelian anyons)!
+4. Given the 4-body interaction term in the toric code Hamiltonian, can it be feasibly implemented in the lab?
+Yes, there are experimental demonstrations of a toric code in the lab (we will briefly discuss them in another blogpost!).
+(If you particularly worry about the 4-body term specifically you might think of a toric code as a lowest order in perturbation theory description of the Kitaev Honeycomb model in the $$J_z \gg J_x,J_y$$ regime: see e.g., <a href="#references">[Kitaev (2006)]</a>.)

 <!--
 ### Header 3